Not a Member?

 Systemic exposure to phenylephrine is low or undetectable following a single dose of phenylephrine; ketorolac as part of the ophthalmic irrigation solution.
 However, systemic exposure to phenylephrine may cause elevations in blood pressure.
 Take care not to inject phenylephrine; ketorolac solution via intravenous administration; the drug is for ophthalmic topical irrigant use as directed only.
 Elderly patients, especially those with pre-existing cardiac disease, may be more likely to experience adverse cardiovascular reactions including increased blood pressure.

-Caution is advised when administering phenylephrine; ketorolac ophthalmic irrigation to a nursing woman.
-Following ocular administration of phenylephrine; ketorolac, ketorolac plasma concentrations are low to undetectable.
-Any detectable concentrations (e.g., 1—4.2 ng/ml) usually occur during the first 8 hours after initiation of the irrigation during surgery.
-Because the patient often receives postoperative ketorolac eye drops, peak detectable concentrations of roughly 15 ng/ml may occur up to 24 hours after surgical irrigation use.
-If used during breast-feeding, instruct the patient to closely monitor the breast-fed infant and report any adverse events that may develop.
-Ketorolac is excreted into breast milk based on studies of oral ketorolac (10 mg four times daily), and the calculated maximum infant dose would be equivalent to 0.4% of the weight-adjusted maternal systemic dose.
-The American Academy of Pediatrics (AAP) considers ketorolac to be a drug which is usually compatible with breast-feeding; however, caution is advised with systemic use.
+There are no data available on the presence of phenylephrine; ketorolac ophthalmic irrigation in human milk, the effect on the breastfed infant, or the effect on milk production.
+However, systemic exposure to phenylephrine; ketorolac ophthalmic irrigation after a lens replacement procedure is low.
+Any detectable concentrations (e.g., 1 to 4.2 ng/mL) usually occur during the first 8 hours after initiation of the irrigation during surgery.
+Previous American Academy of Pediatrics recommendations considered ketorolac to be compatible with breast-feeding; however, caution is advised with systemic use.
 Consider the benefits of breast-feeding, the risk of potential infant drug exposure, and the risk of an untreated or inadequately treated condition.
 If a breast-feeding infant experiences an adverse effect related to a maternally ingested drug, healthcare providers are encouraged to report the adverse effect to the FDA.

 ocular hypertension / Delayed / 4.0-4.0